ThinkStation: S30

 The Lenovo ThinkStation S30 was introduced in 2013.
-It features Intel Sandy Bridge chipsets and processors and was later upgraded to Intel's Ivy Bridge Core i5\i7 and Intel Xeon processors from four cores (e.g. Intel Xeon E5-1620 v2) up to twelve cores, such as the high-end model Intel Xeon E5-2697 v2.
+It features Intel Sandy Bridge chipsets and processors and was later upgraded to Intel's Ivy Bridge Xeon processors from four cores (e.g. Intel Xeon E5-1620 v2) up to twelve cores, such as the high-end model Xeon E5-2697 v2.

 E32

 On August 21, 2013, Lenovo introduced the ThinkStation E32 professional workstation that is available in either a tower or 12.9L small form factor chassis.
 The E32 incorporates the latest Intel Haswell chipset and supports the Intel Xeon E3 and 4th generation processors as well as the Intel Core i7 and Core i5 series processors.
-The E32 supports both on-board Intel HD Graphics P4600 as well as NVIDIA NVS or Quadro 3D graphics cards, up to the K4000.
+The E32 supports both on-board Intel HD Graphics P4600 as well as Nvidia NVS or Quadro 3D graphics cards, up to the K4000.
 The E32 supports up to 32 GB of 1600 MHz, DDR3 ECC memory in both form factors and has USB 3.0 ports on the front and rear of the chassis for a total of six USB 3.0 ports.

 As are all Lenovo ThinkStations, the E32 is fully ISV certified for applications suites from Autodesk, Adobe, Dassault Systèmes, PTC and Siemens, as well as many others.
 The E32 makes an ideal entry-level platform for CAD and AEC users.
 Both the tower and SFF configurations are reliable and "green," offering 80 Plus Platinum certification with up to 92% power efficiency.
 Due to the integration of the Intel Haswell microarchitecture and Microsoft officially ending support for the Windows XP operating system in April 2014, the E32 is the first ThinkStation model that does not support the installation of Windows XP.